moonrepo/setup-rust/README.md

   `src`, `.cache`, and any other unnecessary files.
 - Only the `/target/debug` profile is cached, as this profile is typically used for formatting, linting, and testing.
-- The following sources are hashed for the generated cache key: `Cargo.lock`, Rust version, Rust commit hash, and operating system.
+- The following sources are hashed for the generated cache key: `$GITHUB_JOB`, `Cargo.lock`, Rust version, Rust commit hash, and operating system.

 ## Compared to